haloxiaoli/acme-public-docs/faq/faq_en.md

 ### 8.2 What Rewards Are There for Referring Friends?
 We have a referral reward program:
-- **Referral rewards**: After successfully referring a new user who registers and makes their first payment, you can receive Referral Reward VIP duration;
+- **Referral rewards**: When the referred user makes their first VIP purchase, you receive 1 month of Basic Membership; when their first purchase is SVIP, you receive 2 months, both calculated in natural months;
-- **Reward benefits**: Referral Reward VIP enjoys complete VIP services (2 desktop devices + 2 mobile devices);
+- **Reward benefits**: Referral Reward Basic Membership enjoys Basic Membership services (1 desktop device + 1 mobile device);
-- **Validity period calculation**: Referral Reward VIP follows the same rules as paid memberships, calculating complete 24-hour periods from the time received;
+- **Validity period calculation**: The gifted time is calculated from the effective time of the referred user's first paid membership and is not affected by later upgrades or downgrades;
-- **Usage priority**: Referral Reward VIP is managed according to membership priority rules (see Membership Terms of Service);
+- **Usage priority**: Referral Reward Basic Membership is managed according to membership priority rules (see Membership Terms of Service);
 - **Specific rules**: For detailed referral rules and reward standards, please refer to the invite friends page within the app.

 ### 8.3 Can Minors Use AcmeVPN?